petecoop/pest-plugin-watch/README.md

 This will restart Pest whenever a file in `src`, `app` or `tests` changes.

-You can ovverride the default paths by providing your own paths, for example inside your `Pest.php` file:
+You can override the default paths by providing your own paths, for example inside your `Pest.php` file:

 ```php
 Petecoop\PestWatch\Plugin::directories(['src', 'tests', 'custom-dir']);